 Romantic art is not romantic in the contemporary sense.
 It’s not referring to romantic comedies, or relationships.
-The meaning has changed since the 19th century.
-If you describe a person, saying “she is a Romantic” you would be closer the right meaning and usage of the 19th century usage.
+If you describe a person as “a Romantic” you'd be closer to the meaning and usage of the 19th century usage.